Confused about what shoe size you need? Here's all you need to know about women's shoe sizes, plus a handy international

-Some countries including Japan, Taiwan and South Korea do actually use foot length in centimetres for shoe sizing.
+Some countries including Japan, Taiwan and South Korea use foot length in centimetres for shoe sizing.
 So a size 28 shoe in Japan is for a foot that's 28cm long.
 Easy!

 A growing number of shoe brands include foot length measurements in their size guides.
 Always look for this and read it closely.

 Don't just assume buying your usual shoe size will fit.
 We all know how crazy women's clothes sizing is.
 A size 14 dress fits perfectly in one store but won't go near you in another brand.

 Shoe brand sizes can be inconsistent too.
 But the lengths don't lie!
-So if you struggle with picking the right shoe size, buying shoes based on the foot length measurement could be the answer.
+So if you struggle with picking the right shoe size, buying shoes based on the foot length measurement should help.

 There are a few ways to measure your foot size:

-- Use the brand's printable foot measure guide
+- Use the brand's custom foot measuring chart

-A few brands provide a downloadable measurement kit, which you can print out, stand on and read off your size.
-This is the most reliable method, but you must print the guide at 100% for accurate results.
-So I'd recommend also using another option below to double check.
+A few shoe brands provide a downloadable foot measurement kit, which you can print out, stand on and read off your size.
+This is the most reliable method, but you must print at 100% scale for accurate results.
+So I recommend double checking your shoe size using one of the other ways below too.

 - Stand against a wall on a hard floor with a ruler

 Lay a ruler or stiff measuring tape alongside your foot and read off the measurement in cm at the top of your big toe.

-- Place your foot on a sheet of paper
+- Draw around your foot on a sheet of paper

 Draw around your foot with a pencil.
-It can be more accurate to get someone else to do this.
+It's more accurate to get someone else to do this for you.
 Make sure you allow for how far your heel protrudes out above your sole.
 Then just measure your outline from top to bottom in cm with a ruler.

 You should measure both your feet in centimetres to 1 decimal place e.g. 27.2 cm.
 Multiply this by 10 to get your foot length in millimetres e.g. 272 mm.